7 Pet-Safe Floor Cleaners and DIY Solutions (and Ingredients to Avoid)

-Puracy Natural Multi-Surface Cleaner is a safe, versatile cleaner from a company with a kind heart.
+Puracy multi-surface cleaner is a safe, versatile cleaner from a company with a kind heart.
 It’s an all-around workhorse for floors, counters, tables, glass, marble, sinks, chrome, toys and any other non-porous surface.

 Aunt Fannie’s Vinegar Floor Cleaner

-A good old-fashioned vinegar cleaner, Aunt Fannie’s Vinegar Floor Cleaner is named after the founder’s good old-fashioned grandmother.
-Aunt Fannie’s is a no-nonsense, nontoxic floor cleaner with essential oils to leave a clean scent.
-It’s cruelty-free certified, EWG.org rated for safety and contains only plant-based ingredients.
+A good old-fashioned vinegar cleaner, Aunt Fannie’s vinegar floor cleaner is named after the founder’s good old-fashioned grandmother.
+Aunt Fannie’s is a no-nonsense, non-toxic floor cleaner with essential oils to leave a clean scent.
+It’s cruelty free certified, EWG rated for safety and contains only plant-based ingredients.